saeid93/sponge/experiments/profiling/single-node/report.md

 1. Draw Morphling figures on my experiments
 2. Draw RIM figures on my experiments
 3. Do effect of changing model_variant/batch/#cpu/hardware/

+# Check the effect of batch size on differnt nodes of the pipelines
+## Outcome